ncatlab/nlab-content/pages/3/5/4/0/453/content.md

 * The [[kernel pair]] $p_1, p_2: e \,\rightrightarrows\, d$ of any $f: d \to c$ admits a [[coequalizer]];  and

-* The pullback of a regular epi along any map is a regular epi.
+* The pullback of a [[regular epimorphism]] along any map is again a regular epi.

-Here the "kernel pair" is the parallel pair of projection maps coming out of a pullback $e$ of the diagram

-$$d \stackrel{f}{\to} c \stackrel{f}{\leftarrow} d$$

-The kernel pair is always an internal [[equivalence relation]] on $d$ in $C$; informally, $\ker(f)$ is the subobject of $d \times d$ consisting of pairs of elements which have the same value under $f$ (sometimes called the 'kernel' of a function in $\Set$).
-The coequalizer above is supposed to be the "object of equivalence classes" of the equivalence relation $\ker(f)$.

-A map which is the coequalizer of a parallel pair of morphisms is called a _[[regular epimorphism]]_.
-In fact, in any category satisfying the first two conditions above, every coequalizer is the coequalizer of its kernel pair.
-(See for instance Paul Taylor's Practical Foundations of Mathematics, Lemma 5.6.6.)

-The last condition may equivalently be stated in the form "coequalizers of kernel pairs are stable under pullback".
-However, it is not generally true in a regular category that the pullback of a general coequalizer diagram
+The last condition may equivalently be stated as "coequalizers of kernel pairs are stable under pullback".
+However, it is not generally true in a regular category that pullbacks preserve all coequalizer _diagrams_.

-$$e \stackrel{\to}{\to} d \to c$$

-along a morphism $c' \to c$ is again a coequalizer diagram.
+## Image factorization

 To form the image factorization of a map $f: d \to c$, let $q: d \to k$ be the coequalizer of the kernel pair of $f$.
 Since $f$ coequalizes its kernel pair, there is a unique map $i: k \to c$ such that $f = i q$.
 It may be shown from the regular category axioms that $i$ is monic and in fact represents the [[image]] of $f$, i.e., the smallest subobject through which $f$ factors.
-Moreover, the class of regular epis and monos forms a [[factorization system]].
+Moreover, the class of regular epis and monos forms a [[orthogonal factorization system|factorization system]], and therefore the regular epimorphisms coincide with the [[extremal epimorphism]]s.

+Conversely, one can show that a finitely complete category in which the extremal epimorphisms and monomorphisms form a factorization system and extremal epis are preserved by pullbacks is necessarily regular, and the extremal and regular epis coincide.

 ## Examples